sourcenix/outriders/README.md

 In order to fix stuttering issues with Outriders I had to exclude the games executables from Windows Defender.
 The exclusions can be added with powershell.

-Run the following PowerShell commands to add the required Windows Defender Exceptions for Outriders.
+Run the following PowerShell commands as administrator to add the required Windows Defender Exceptions for Outriders.
 Remember to update the path if you have installed to a different location.

 ```
 Add-MpPreference -ExclusionProcess "C:\Program Files (x86)\Steam\steamapps\common\OUTRIDERS\OUTRIDERS-Win64-Shipping.exe"